 - Participants who were first hired on or after January 1, 1996, and who had less than 10 years of service as of October 1, 2016, receive a cash balance pension benefit calculated based on pay-based credits and interest that accrue over time in the participant's account and the participant's age at the time of retirement.
-As of October 1, 2016, the cash balance accounts of these participants receive no additional pay-based credits; however, the accounts continue to receive monthly interest credits at an annual interest rate equal to the change in the CPI-U plus 2 percent; provided, however, that the annual interest rate will not be less than the Plan's assumed rate of investment return minus 2 percent nor greater than the Plan's assumed rate of investment return minus 0.5 percent.
-Prior to October 1, 2016, the monthly pay credits were equal to 6 percent of eligible compensation.
-Monthly interest was credited at an annual interest rate equal to the change in the CPI-U plus 3 percent with an established minimum annual interest rate of 6 percent and a maximum annual interest rate of 10 percent. - Employees who are first hired on or after July 1, 2014 (or who are rehired and were either previously not vested in the Plan or cashed out their Plan benefit) are not eligible for retirement benefits under the Plan.
+As of October 1, 2016, the cash balance accounts of these participants receive no additional pay-based credits; however, the accounts continue to receive monthly interest credits at an annual interest rate equal to the change in the CPI-U plus 2 percent; provided, however, that the annual interest rate will not be less than the Plan's assumed rate of investment return minus 2 percent nor greater than the Plan's assumed rate of investment return minus 0.5 percent. - Employees who elected to waive their cash balance pension benefit and transfer their cash balance account to the 401(k) Plan effective October 1, 2018, are no longer eligible for retirement benefits under the Plan. - Employees who are first hired on or after July 1, 2014 (or who are rehired and were either previously not vested in the Plan or cashed out their Plan benefit) are not eligible for retirement benefits under the Plan.